|Performance and Accountability Report Fiscal Year 2009

-These financial statements include the USPTO’s three core business activities – granting patents, registering trademarks, and intellectual property protection and enforcement domestically and abroad – that promote the use of intellectual property rights as a means of achieving economic prosperity.
+These financial statements include the USPTO’s three core business activities – granting patents, registering trademarks, and intellectual property protection and enforcement – that promote the use of intellectual property rights as a means of achieving economic prosperity.
 These activities give innovators, businesses, and entrepreneurs the protection and encouragement they need to turn their creative ideas into tangible products, and also provide protection for their inventions and trademarks.

 These financial statements report the accounts for salaries and expenses (13X1006), special fund receipts (135127), customer deposits from the public and other Federal agencies (13X6542), Patent Cooperation Treaty collections (13X6538), and the Madrid Protocol Collections (13X6554) that are under the control of the USPTO.
 The Federal budget classifies the USPTO under the Other Advancement of Commerce (376) budget function.
 The USPTO does not have custodial responsibility, nor does it have lending or borrowing authority.
 The USPTO does not transact business among its own operating units, and therefore, no intra-entity eliminations are necessary.

 As required by the Chief Financial Officers’ Act of 1990 and 31 U.S.C. §3515(b), the accompanying financial statements present the financial position, net cost of operations, budgetary resources, and cash flows for the USPTO’s core business activities.
 The books and records of the USPTO serve as the source of this information.